jamillan/PodFather/README.md

 podcasts episodes on the Listen Notes database ((bot class in podfather.py) (v) Finally it sends the tweet with podcast recommendations to the user.

-To run tweetbot just run in the commandline:
+To run tweetbot just run in the command line:

->> python podfather.py
+python podfather.py

+**NOTE**: the podfather module depends on the data_processing.py and all.csv files.

 **bot directory: contains the bulk of the tweetbot infrastructire to perform LDA, TF-IDF contained in the data_processing.py and podfather.py script**

-analysis -> counting the languages of the project api -> example notebook to connect to Listen Notes API lda -> LDA example notebook nmf -> non-negative factorization Calculations notebook (too slow) sql -> PosGres SQL transoformation notebook lag_analysis -> time_analysis.ipynb looks at estimates of response of the tweetbot ( worst case scenario is 20 seconds) url_cleaner ->  the url_cleaner.ipynb detects malfunctioning podcasts urls
+analysis -> counting the languages of the project

+api -> example notebook to connect to Listen Notes API

+lda -> LDA example notebook

+nmf -> non-negative factorization Calculations notebook (too slow)

+sql -> PosGres SQL transoformation notebook

+lag_analysis -> time_analysis.ipynb looks at estimates of response of the tweetbot ( worst case scenario is 20 seconds)

+url_cleaner ->  the url_cleaner.ipynb detects malfunctioning podcasts urls